 David has also performed chamber music with members of the former Amadeus Quartet, the Belcea, Castalian, Chilingirian, and Elias Quartets, Joshua Bell, Michael Collins, Imogen Cooper, Jeremy Denk , Julia Fischer, Ivry Gitlis, Isabelle Faust , Steven Isserlis, Mark Padmore, Sándor Végh and Tabea Zimmerman, among others.

 He has taught at the Yehudi Menuhin School, the RAM, the Guildhall, RNCM, the Menuhin Academy at Gstaad, in Germany, and at Yale, MIT, and Bloomington in the USA, and for IMUSE in Belgium.
 He coaches regularly for IMS Prussia Cove, where he has taken the chamber music, cello, and violin classes.
 He has participated in three IMS Tours.
 He also mentors and coaches quartets for chamberStudio.

 He has curated several chamber series in Leeds and in JW3 London.

-He was commissioned by Cambridge University Press to contribute a chapter to the ‘Cambridge Companion to the String Quartet’, which was published in 2003, and has also had articles published in The Guardian newspaper, Strad Magazine, Philosophy in Cambridge, Quodlibet and other publications.
+He contributed a chapter to the Cambridge Companion to the String Quartet, and has published articles in The Guardian, Strad Magazine, Quodlibet and Philosophy in Cambridge.